Sanin-Lab/OARscRNA/README.md

 ## Heterogeneity scoring on scRNAseq data based on missingness

-The OAR score (observed at random) test reveals cellular heterogeneity, allowing **cell prioritization** for downstream applications.
+The OAR (observed at random) score reveals cellular heterogeneity, allowing **cell prioritization** for downstream applications.
 The results of this test will highlight distinct cells within a dataset (cells with a high OAR score) for further exploration.
 For best results, test a group of similar cells where you expect some heterogeneity - *i.e. one cell type across various biological samples or conditions*.
 OAR scores are cluster agnostic (no cluster labels are required) and are robust across:

 -   Technologies
 -   Technical batches/library preparations